cloudamqp/lavinmq/README.md

 * Plugins
 * Transactions (probably won't implement)

+### Known differences to other AMQP servers

+There are few edge-cases that are handled a bit differently in AvalancheMQ compared to other AMQP servers.

+* Messages being reject and requeued with TTL 0 is delivered to consumers if there are any, not expired
+* When comparing queue/exchange/binding arguments all number types (e.g. 10 and 10.0) are considered equivalent
+* TTL of queues and messages are correct to the second, not to the millisecond
+* Messages are not expired if there are active consumers
+* Newlines are not removed from Queue or Exchange names, they are forbidden
+* Impersonator tag (for overriding user_id) is not supported (yet)

 ### Persistent Exchange

 A persistent exchange will store all messages coming into the exchange